 On very rare occasions, equipment problems or scheduling problems may make it necessary to “bump” you from a previously reserved time.
 This rarely happens, but if it does please accept it gracefully.
 We will do everything we can to accommodate your schedule if you reserve in advance.

 Equipment for class projects can be reserved with the ER staff as far in advance as necessary during the semester.
-Equipment will only be checked out for class projects unless accompanied by additional approval from the Production Center Manager.
+Equipment will only be checked out for class projects unless completed as an approved Learning Project.
 The ER staff person may ask to see your ID card to confirm your identity and may also check the class roster to confirm your enrollment in a class.
 You must sign and date the completed checkout form.
 You are financially responsible for the equipment that is checked out to you.
 In addition, checked out equipment may not be left in the Production Center unattended.
 Unattended equipment will result in a loss of 2 weeks of equipment checkout privileges.

 Late fines follow the sliding scale below: